The 10 Most Charitable 2012 Oscar Nominees

 7. Viola Davis

 Leading Actress nominee (for “The Help”) Viola Davis once described her childhood as one of “abject poverty.”
-Now she works to help others in similar situations, supporting charities that help women and provide for the poor, such as Friendly House, a women’s rehabilitation organization, and Soles4Souls, a Nashville-based charity that collects and distributes shoes to the needy.
+Now she works to help others in similar situations, helping women and provide for the poor by supporting charities such as Friendly House, a women’s rehabilitation organization, and Soles4Souls, a Nashville-based charity that collects and distributes shoes to the needy.
 In 2009, she hosted the Friendly House Luncheon, an annual event that raises money to help women fight addiction.

 6. Jonah Hill